1. Home

 Editing a Progress Bar

-The first page with a progress bar may contain the styles that control the look and feel of the progress bar across every page.
+The Main Page of your quiz campaign should contain the styles that control the look and feel of the progress bar across every page.
 That’s where you can edit the styles of the bar.

 Customizing Container Styles